SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 Applying this standard modifies the API policy configuration of Keystone and introduces a new global role to Keystone to enable IAM self-service for customers within a domain.
 This IAM self-service allows special Domain Manager users within a domain to manage users, project, groups and role assignments.

-The provisioning of such self-service capabilities using the new role works on a per-tenant (customer domain) basis and is up to the cloud provider, thus entirely optional.
+The provisioning of such self-service capabilities using the new role works on a per-tenant (customer domain) basis and is up to the CSP, thus entirely optional.
 Omitting the provisioning of Domain Manager users for customers will result in an OpenStack cloud that behaves identically to a configuration without the standard applied.

 ## Motivation